 Some of Narelle’s objectives while she is surveyor general include:

 - Finalisation of the Surveying and Spatial Information Regulation 2017

 - Finalisation of the draft Surveyor General’s Direction 11 – Preservation of Survey Infrastructure

 - Review of Board of Surveying and Spatial Information (BOSSI) and new plan

 - Promotion of surveying to high school students

 - Increasing public awareness of the important role of surveyors

-Underwood’s path to becoming Surveyor General included study at the University of New South Wales, where she was awarded the University Medal.
+Underwood’s path to becoming surveyor general included studying at the University of New South Wales, where she was awarded the University Medal.
 Following university, Narelle undertook a graduate program at Roads and Maritime Services where she became a registered surveyor before being promoted to senior positions including Southern Region Survey Manager and Acting Principal Surveyor.
 She was also an advisor to the Board of Surveying and Spatial Information and Chair of the Surveying Mapping and Industry Council.

 “Surveying is currently a male dominated profession, and we are also facing a significant skills shortage.
 I hope that my appointment to the role can be an example to young surveyors, in particular females, that there are a wide variety of career options available to them.
-I’m coming into the role at a time of great opportunity and change for the spatial and surveying sector.”
-(Narelle Underwood)
+I’m coming into the role at a time of great opportunity and change for the spatial and surveying sector,” said Narelle.

 Leading the way in a changing world